The remarkable rebirth of the NI women's team

 'Callaghan and co had nowhere to graduate to'

-While the women's senior national team was essentially disbanded at that point, Booth, who retired from football in 2014, explained that the Irish FA did form an Under-19 international team.
+While the women's senior national team was essentially disbanded at that point, Booth, who retired from football in 2014, explained that the Irish FA did form an under-19 international team.

-"In 2001/02 this team did really well, they actually got through the first round of the Under-19 Championships," Booth explains.
+"In 2001-02 this team did really well - they actually got through the first round of the Under-19 Championships," Booth explains.

 "It was players like Sarah McFadden, Julie Nelson, some of the older players now - I think Ashley [Hutton] was just coming in at the end of that.
 Marissa Callaghan was there for sure.

 "So we had all these talented players who are now in the current squad, and there was no outlet for them.
-They were going to finish at Under-19s and there was no national team for them to graduate to."
+They were going to finish at under-19s and there was no national team for them to graduate to."

 'Losing them to the Republic was a concern'